 A little bit about Spamcop

-Unfortunately with spamcop (a free blacklist), unlike some of the better paid commercial spam filters, spamcop do not have a delisting service and provides no support, it's a like it or lump it situation, however listings do get delisted automatically after a certain amount of hours (usually 24 hours).
+Unfortunately with spamcop (a free blacklist), unlike some of the better paid commercial spam filters, spamcop do not have a delisting service and provides no support, it's a like it or lump it situation, however, listings do get delisted automatically after a certain amount of hours (usually 24 hours).
 This obviously is not ideal for commercial organisations like yours that get innocently blacklisted but if some postmasters choose to use a free service like spamcop in favour of a paid commercial product as their preferred method of filtering legitimate email, there is only so much we (JUCRA) can do.

-Thats all great but why does JUCRA not just change to a new mail provider?
+That's all great but why does JUCRA not just change to a new mail provider?

 This is easier said than done.
 We have over 1,000 mail accounts with MAIL_PROVIDER and simply uprooting and going to another provider is not feasible as it will take considerable manpower and resources which attracts considerable costs so we would have to pass down that cost to you as the end client which we feel many would not find acceptable.
-Also there is no guarantee that the next provider will be any better.
+Also, there is no guarantee that the next provider will be any better.

 Okay, so what do I now?
 I need to be able to send my client business email!

-There is only two options really.
+There are only three options really.